excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 To obtain the certificate, we have to go through the following steps:

-1. Download Certbot software from [Github](https://github.com/certbot/certbot)
+- Download Certbot software from their offial [Github repository](https://github.com/certbot/certbot)

 Let's begin!